 Ingredients

-• 4 boneless chuck steaks flattened to 1/2" thick, about 3 pounds total
+- 4 boneless chuck steaks about 3 pounds (1.4kg) total

 Instructions

-• Add the remaining olive oil to the pan along with the mushrooms and peppers.
-Saute until soft and brown (about 7-10 minutes) then add the garlic and cook for another 2 minutes or until lightly golden.
+- Add the remaining olive oil to the pan along with the mushrooms and peppers.
+Saute until soft (about 7-10 minutes) then add the garlic and cook for another 2 minutes or until lightly golden.

-• Add the beef stock and wine and turn the heat to high for 2 minutes to cook off the alcohol.
+- Add the beef stock and wine and bring to a boil.
 After 2 minutes reduce heat to medium-low and add the tomatoes to the pan and stir together.
 Bring the sauce to a lively simmer.
 Taste test and add salt and pepper to taste along with the dried oregano.

-• Once the steaks are very tender, turn off the heat and taste test one more time, adjusting salt and pepper if required.
+- Once the steaks are very tender, turn off the heat and taste test one more time, adjusting salt and pepper if required.
 There will be a good amount of fat in the sauce that has risen to the top.
 If you like, you can spoon it out, or use paper towels.
 Simply lay the paper towels on top of the sauce and lift.
 The fat will adhere to the paper towels.
-Repeat until the sauce looks

 Notes